Cook, Learn, and Share to Fight Hunger.

 2. Turn off the heat source.

-3. Cover the flame with a metal lid or baking pan or sheet.
+3. Cover the flame with a metal lid, baking pan, or sheet.

-4. If a lid is not available, use a class B fire extinguisher.
+• If a lid is unavailable, use a class B fire extinguisher.

-Never try to douse a grease fire with water or other liquid substances since these can cause a flare-up and can spread and increase the fire.
+• Never douse a grease fire with water or other liquid substances since these can cause a flare-up and can spread and increase the fire.
 Never try to carry the pot outside because the oil and fire can spill on you (or your surroundings) and spread throughout the house.

 Pan Frying